gitpod-samples/gitpodflix-demo/demos/fixing-renovate-dependencies.md

 #### Option B: Manual Context Gathering
 1. Copy the PR description and diff manually
 2. Include relevant test files that might be affected
-3. Construct a prompt asking for help with dependency migration
+3. Construct a prompt asking for help with Jest migration

 #### Option C: Direct File Analysis
 1. Review the failing tests after merging the PR
 2. Copy error messages and affected code
-3. Ask AI to help fix compatibility issues
+3. Ask AI to help fix the deprecated Jest matchers

 ## Example AI Prompt

 ```
-I have a dependency upgrade that's causing test failures due to breaking changes.
-Here are the failing tests and error messages:
+I have a Jest upgrade from v29 to v30 that's causing test failures due to deprecated matchers.
+Here are the failing tests:

 [Include test file contents and error messages]

+The breaking change removes these deprecated matcher aliases:
+- .toBeCalled() → should be .toHaveBeenCalled()
+- .toBeCalledWith() → should be .toHaveBeenCalledWith()
+- .toBeCalledTimes() → should be .toHaveBeenCalledTimes()
+- .toReturnWith() → should be .toHaveReturnedWith()
+- .toThrowError() → should be .toThrow()

-Please help me update the code to be compatible with the new version.
+Please help me update the deprecated Jest matchers to their v30 equivalents.
 ```

 ## Renovate Configuration

-The repository includes a `renovate.json` file that can be customized to target specific dependencies or change update behavior.
-You can modify this configuration to:
+The repository includes two renovate configurations:
+- `renovate.json` - General renovate configuration
+- `renovate-jest-only.json` - Jest-specific configuration that:
-- Target different packages
+  - Only processes Jest and @types/jest packages
-- Change update frequency
-- Adjust PR creation settings
-- Enable/disable specific dependency types
+  - Ignores all other dependencies
+  - Always recreates PRs when run
+  - Has no rate limits for demo purposes

 ## Expected Outcomes

-- Pull requests with dependency updates
+- A pull request with Jest dependency updates
 - Understanding of how to use AI to resolve breaking changes
-- Updated code compatible with new dependency versions
+- Updated test files with Jest v30 compatible syntax
 - Successful test suite execution after fixes

 ## Notes for Sales Engineers

-- This demonstrates real-world dependency management scenarios
+- This demonstrates the real-world scenario of dependency management
 - Shows how AI can assist with breaking changes during upgrades
 - Highlights the importance of having good test coverage
 - Illustrates the collaborative workflow between automated tools and AI assistance
-- Renovate CLI provides flexibility for different scanning and update strategies
+- The Jest v30 upgrade specifically removes deprecated matchers, making it perfect for demonstrating AI-assisted code migration